-According to a study published by Huffington Post,1 divorce is more difficult for men because it can:
+According to a study published by the Huffington Post, divorce is more difficult for men because it can:

 Although the jury is clearly out on whether divorce is more difficult for men or women, the real takeaway here may be that divorce can be very hard for everyone – not just when the process is happening but also possibly in the years following the case.

 By retaining an experienced divorce lawyer, however, both men and women can reduce the challenges they face in divorce, helping them get through the process as favorably and efficiently as possible.